-Join us for a One-Day Introduction to Pacifica’s graduate degree programs in Depth Psychology and Mythological Studies.
+Join us for a One-Day Introduction to Pacifica’s graduate degree programs in Depth Psychology, Humanities, and Mythological Studies.
 The event offers prospective graduate students a comprehensive introduction and orientation to the distinctive educational features of the Institute.

 This Introduction provides an excellent opportunity to:

 Experience Pacifica’s unique interdisciplinary graduate degree programs through faculty-led, program-specific information sessions and presentations.

 Hear from Pacifica students and alumni about their experiences and career outcomes.